Spectral Gap Informed Ramp QAOA: Introduction

 Recently, Ref. \cite{montanez2025toward} introduced the Linear Ramp QAOA (LR--QAOA) where the QAOA parameters are taken to be simple linear schedules inspired by the Quantum Adiabatic Algorithm (QAA).
 However, the QAA with linear ramp schedules is known to be sub-optimal for certain problems; for instance, in Grover’s search, linear schedules fail to achieve the quadratic speed-up of Grover's algorithm \cite{roland2002quantum}.
 Optimal QAA schedules instead require slow evolution as the spectral gap of the adiabatic Hamiltonian closes.
 While other works have explored alternative QAOA parameter shapes — such as the $\sin^2(\sin^2 t)$ scheduling function in Ref. \cite{cadavid2025bias} — these approaches remain naive to the underlying spectral gap.

 Our paper seeks to improve upon the LR--QAOA parameter schedule by using smooth Spectral Gap Informed Ramp QAOA (SGIR--QAOA) parameter schedules.
 These smooth parameter schedules are informed by the spectral gap of an adiabatic Hamiltonian that uses the QAOA mixer Hamiltonian as its initial starting point ($H_0$).
+An overview of the SGIR--QAOA methodology is provided in Figure \ref{plot:SGIR_fig1}.

 Our main contributions are: